TL;DR: These days, we have so many choices for communicating. However, some ways and means are better than others, and I encourage you to use those.

 - Another social media platform we happen to be using; and

 My office hours are listed on the contact page of this site.
 They are updated each semester, depending on my teaching schedule.
 If you cannot make it during my posted office hours, you may contact me for an appointment.
-Increasingly, I teach online, so traditional “office hours” are increasingly passé.
+Increasingly, I teach online, so traditional “office hours” are passé.
+My office hours include a Zoom meeting that you can book right online.

-During the Spring semester 2005, the university began using the email account provided free of charge to all students as an official means of communication.
+Middle Georgia State University provides an email account free of charge to all students as an official means of communication.
 Therefore, you should become familiar with the email system and get into the habit of checking it regularly, at least once a day.
-You may reach me at:
+You may reach me at: gerald.lucasmga.edu .

 Please use my MGA email address; never use the D2L system — especially if your course is not using D2L, which is very likely.